-The G70 raids the Kia Stinger’s closet for parts and labor to tackle new rivals such as Mercedes-Benz, BMW, and Audi on their own turf.
+The G70 raids the Kia Stinger’s closet for parts to tackle new rivals such as Mercedes-Benz, BMW, and Audi on their own turf.

-When it goes on sale later in 2018, the 2019 G70 will rely on a 252-horsepower 2.0-liter turbo-4 or 365-hp 3.3-liter turbocharged V-6 for motivation, paired with an 8-speed automatic with paddle shifters or a 6-speed manual.
+The 2019 Genesis G70 relies on a 252-horsepower 2.0-liter turbo-4 or a 365-hp 3.3-liter turbocharged V-6 for motivation, paired with an 8-speed automatic with paddle shifters or a 6-speed manual.
 The latter is a surprise—Audi and Mercedes gave up their third pedal in the States like the man bun—and one of the key differences from the Stinger.

 Genesis hasn’t yet announced how much the G70 will cost, but like the G80 and G90 before it, we expect it to undercut rivals by thousands.

 The G70 comes in 2.0T and 3.3T models and Advanced, Elite, Prestige, Dynamic, and Sport trim levels.
 The 2.0-liter turbo-4 is the only way to get a 6-speed manual, and the 3.3-liter V-6 comes standard with an 8-speed with paddle shifters.
 All-wheel drive is available with both engines.
 Launch control is standard on all models, and the G70 can run up to 60 mph in about 6.5 seconds with the turbo-4 and 4.5 seconds with the V-6.

 All V-6 versions and the 2.0T Sport get a limited-slip differential for better cornering and control, and uprated Brembos are available for shorter stops.
 All G70s get front struts and a rear multi-link suspension setup tuned for a canyon workout.